 Even if the person knows about the concept and the maths behind paying down a mortgage quickly this doesn’t mean they’ll actually take the advice.
 As they say, you can lead a horse to water but you can’t make them drink!

 Whether it’s because they’re lazy, too busy, focused on something else important or just being a mindless zombie watching the idiot box every night, the average Joe hands hundreds of thousands of dollars of their hard earned money over to the banks over the life of a loan.

 How To Avoid This: If you’re reading this piece then chances are you do know already that paying off a mortgage in under 10 years is absolutely achievable for any average wage earners.
 If you don’t know this, please read more of the site starting here on How To Pay Off Your Mortgage Faster.

 While paying off your mortgage in 10 or even 5 years is a fantastic, literally life altering achievement… it’s still 5-10 years worth of work.
-A lot of this “work” can and should be done by automation, but you will still need to ensure you stay motivated over that time period.
+A lot of this “work” can and should be done by Automatic, Extra Mortgage Payments, but you will still need to ensure you stay motivated over that time period.